 Some states have other special programs to help low-income people who don't qualify for Medicaid.

 States have different rules to decide who's eligible for Medicaid.
 You may be eligible if:

 You're disabled.
 Your state may let you use Medicaid no matter how much money you make in a year.
-In other states, a disabled person may only qualify for Medicaid when his/her income falls below a cutoff level.
+In other states, a disabled person may only qualify for Medicaid when their income falls below a cutoff level.

 You already get Supplemental Security Income (SSI).
 In the majority of states, SSI eligibility automatically qualifies you for Medicaid unless your state uses more strict criteria.
 Those states are commonly called 209(b) states.

 You don't make much money during a year.
 The rules are different in each state.

 Check with your state's Medicaid office to get the exact income requirements.
 You can also find out if you qualify by going online at www.healthcare.gov.

 Some states have expanded their Medicaid program to allow more people to qualify.
 In those states, the income rules have loosened for adults without children.
 Other states have chosen not to expand Medicaid.

 If your state has expanded Medicaid under the Affordable Care Act:

 You're eligible if: